10 PR campaign examples

 Why Did It Work?

 Dove managed to send a compelling message through a subtle and short commercial.
-The way Dove has talked about young (and not only) girls’ insecurities and challenges regarding their online content has proved to be remarkably engaging for consumers.
-Furthermore, Dove has joined other brands that fight for the way users choose to edit their online content.
+How Dove has talked about young (and not only) girls’ insecurities and challenges regarding their online content has proved remarkably engaging for consumers.
+Furthermore, Dove has joined other brands that fight for how users edit their online content.

 The United Nations tried to find an engaging way of making everyone aware of the speed with which misinformation is spreading.
 And their “Pause” campaign has become extremely popular worldwide.

-With the help of major social media platforms such as Facebook, Twitter, YouTube, and TikTok, the UN showed users how important it is to pause and reconsider the origins of certain news, as well as to #TakeCareBeforeYouShare.
+With the help of major social media platforms such as Facebook, Twitter, YouTube, and TikTok, the UN showed users how important it is to pause and reconsider the origins of certain news and to #TakeCareBeforeYouShare.

 Why Did It Work?

-Spotify Wrapped has seen great success ever since 2015, when it was first launched.
-For instance, in December 2019, the campaign was mentioned in over 1.2 million posts, and in 2020, Spotify’s mobile app downloads increased by 21%.
+Spotify Wrapped has been a huge success since its launch in 2015.
+In December 2019, the campaign was mentioned in over 1.2 million posts, and in 2020, Spotify’s mobile app downloads increased by 21%.

 Why Did It Work?

-Spotify has found a way of making the most out of personalization.
+Spotify has found a way to make the most of personalization.
 And users love it.
 The fact that you receive customized stats about what you have listened to during the year that is about to end makes you want to listen even more.
 For instance, if your favorite artist is Imagine Dragons, but your 2022 song was Enter Sandman, wouldn’t you want to change that in 2023?

-Stabilo is one of the most popular highlighting pens manufacturers in the world.
+Stabilo is one of the most popular highlighter pen manufacturers in the world.
 And its PR campaign idea proved to be as remarkable as its name.
-“Highlight the Remarkable” aimed to promote some of the most influential female figures in history by using Stabilo’s main product – highlighter pens.
+“Highlight the Remarkable” aimed to promote some of history’s most influential female figures by using Stabilo’s main product—highlighter pens.

 Featuring black and white photos of certain events, Stabilo highlighted women such as Katherine Johnson, the Nasa mathematician who completed the calculations for Apollo 11’s safe return to Earth, or Edith Wilson, the First Lady who assumed her husband’s presidential responsibilities after a stroke paralyzed him.

 “Highlight the Remarkable” was a great success for Stabilo Boss.
-The campaign recorded 15 million Twitter impressions and an interaction rate of 27%.
+The campaign recorded 15 million Twitter impressions and a 27% interaction rate.

 Why Did It Work?

 Stabilo managed to promote its products in a highly intriguing way.
-Furthermore, the company tried to do that while aligning with the trend of making remarkable women popular.
+Furthermore, the company tried to do that while aligning with the trend of popularizing remarkable women.

-During its “Share a Coke” campaign, Coca-Cola decided to slightly change the design of its bottles by changing its name with common names so that it could get closer to consumers.
+During its “Share a Coke” campaign, Coca-Cola decided to slightly change the design of its bottles by replacing its name with common names so that it could reach more consumers.

 The campaign was extremely successful, with over 125,000 social media posts referring to “Share a Coke” during the first month only.
 Furthermore, 12% of the online conversation about Coca-Cola at that time could be attributed to the campaign.